walterfreeman/ast101/final-projects.md

 layout: page
 permalink: finalprojects.html
 title: Final project
+category: top
 use_math: true
 ---

 ## Ast101 final project

-This assignment is still being finalized, including the due date.
+This assignment is still being finalized.
 It'll be finished shortly.
+It will be due on 5 December.
+People doing particularly elaborate things may request extensions, which will be approved on a case-by-case basis, but no later than 10 December.

 ### Overview